Report: LiAngelo, LaMelo Ball Sign 1-Year Contracts with Prienu Vytautas

 LiAngelo and LaMelo Ball are headed to Europe.

-The former Chino Hills High School stars have signed one-year deals with first division Lithuanian team Prienu Vytautas, according to Shams Charania of The Vertical, adding they will report to the club in January.
+The former Chino Hills High School stars have signed one-year deals with first division Lithuanian team Prienu Vytautas, according to Shams Charania of The Vertical, who added they will report to the club in January.

-Jonathan Givony of ESPN broke down the players' future if they do sign with the club:
+Jonathan Givony of ESPN broke down the players' future:

 Jonathan Givony @DraftExpress